google-deepmind/lab/README.md

      use can use either hardware-accelerated rendering via EGL or GLX or software rendering via OSMesa, depending on the `--define headless=...` build setting.
-   * Python 2.7 (other versions might work, too) and PIL
+   * Python 2.7 (other versions might work, too) with NumPy and PIL.
+(A few tests require a NumPy version of at least 1.8.)

 The build rules are using a few compiler settings that are specific to GCC.
 If some flags are not recognized by your compiler (typically those would be